SonamGadkari/PizzaCostCalculator/README.md

          4.Sausage
          5.Bacon
          6.Pepperoni
-6
+4

- Your selection is 6.
-Pepperoni
+ Your selection is 4.
+Sausage

 Enter your option from below for type of cheese